ai-driven-lore/lore-monorepo/README.md

 Instead of storing prompt files, instructions and specifications scattered across repositories, organizations can centralize their AI knowledge into a governed registry that can be consumed from any AI platform.

+---

+## Lore is not a prompt repository.

+Lore is a distribution platform for AI knowledge.

+---

 ## Why?

 Today, teams create: